dani-jozsef/jumonpy/README.md

 *Totugane64* is a riff on *base64 standard* encoding, replacing the single-character glyphs with two character syllables taken from Japanese syllabic script (romanized according to *ISO 3602 Strict* romanization, and encoded via ASCII). *Totugane64* possesses prefix property, making decoding cheap, is human readable, pronouncable and highly mnemonic.
 Ever wanted to memorize an ECDSA private key?
 Well now you can.

-The commonly used Japanese syllables, excluding standalone wovels (ん/n is a standalone wovel too), number exactly 65.
+The Japanese syllabograms, excluding standalone wovels (ん/n is a standalone wovel too), number exactly 65.
 That is 64 without を/wo, which is exclusively used as a particle in modern Japanese, ie. it's never part of a modern word.
 This gives us a very natural use for for を/wo, as the totugane64 equivalent of the padding glyph =.

 So the encoding alphabet with 64 glyphs, plus the padding glyph, in gojūon ordering, is: